lebe-dev/syspass-permissions-tool/README.md

 ## Performance, resources and stability

 SPT is ultra-fast and eats 13 KB of RAM, but strongly depends on chrome webdriver.
+You can tweak delays in config file.

+### Get empty permissions and checkpoints

-I did tests with Core i7 12650H and 1800+ accounts, webdriver eats 2-3 GB of RAM and crashed on 70%.
+I did tests for `get-empty` command with Core i7 12650H and 1800+ accounts, webdriver ate 2-3 GB of RAM and crashed on 70% with message:

 > error: webDriver command error: webdriver returned error: unknown error: session deleted because of page crash